niraljp/getting-started/en/joinportal/skype.md

 ### 4. Create a new channel in your Slack team or select a room from the dropdown menu (This is where messages from the Portal will be shown).
 You can also create a new room in Campfire and refresh the list
 ![Create or Select Channel](https://in.kato.im/c71619ccc8948f0cde5d7a7931249c5232a582b8ee6b75a6c1e8ead334742e8/Sameroom%20Join%20Portal%20Select%20Room%20Slack%20Destination.png)

-### 5. When you see this page, you’ll know Same-o-matic has worked his magic and the connection has been setup correctly
+### 5. When you see this page, the connection between your Slack channel and the senders channel or room has been setup correctly.
+From now on, all messages and files posted in the senders channel or room will be copied to your Slack channel, and vice versa
 ![Sameroom Success](https://in.kato.im/bc1ac42c1d1d5632a436e92b5b3603422261f99a64c602007a895ecd38973336/Sameroom%20Join%20Portal%20Success%20copy.png)